bgrove1974/pickaxe/README.md

 Code from the pickaxe book, third edition.

-Ch 12.2 Thread Variables pp 165
+Ch 12.2 Threads and Exceptions pp 165